 gcloud compute instances add-metadata [INSTANCE_NAME]^ --metadata=serial-port-enable=1

-Open your Windows instance from the VM instances page in Cloud Console.
+Open your Windows instance from the VM instances page in Google Cloud Platform console.

 gcloud compute connect-to-serial-port [INSTANCE_NAME] --port 2